luizantoniona/eeg-epileptic-seizure-detection/README.md

 - **Training:** This stage involves training the machine learning model using the balanced and shuffled training data.

-- **Evaluation:** After training, the model's performance is evaluated using the validation and test datasets to assess its generalization ability and effectiveness.
+- **Evaluation:** After training, the model's performance is evaluated using the test datasets to acess its generalization ability and effectiveness.

 ```mermaid
    flowchart LR